Forget New Year’s resolutions this year. Try this instead!

 One way to get started is to keep a gratitude journal and each day write something you are grateful for.
 Another idea is to start a gratitude jar.
 Each day, write something you are grateful for on a small slip of paper, and add it to the jar.
 When you are feeling down, read them.

-Let’s make 2022 a year of love and well-being.
+Let’s make this year a year of love and well-being.
 You’ll look back this time next year and be so glad you did.

 As the saying goes, you can’t pour from an empty cup.
 When you are healthy and feel your best, you are better able to do everything in life.
 That benefits all the people who depend on you, too.